The image size of iterated rational maps over finite fields: Introduction

+In the case of $D_d$, we give the value of $c_{D_d}$, but do not prove a result as strong as Theorem \ref{imbounds} for this case.
+We include this case to work toward an application given in Theorem \ref{theorem.periodicbd}.

-Our results align with heuristics coming from the model of random maps.
-The model of random maps says that a general rational function should behave like a random map.
-In \cite{FO}, Flajolet and Odlyzko show that for a random map on a set with $q$ elements we expect the size of the $n$-th iterate to be asymptotic to $(1-\tau_n)q$ where $\tau_0=0$ and $\tau_{n+1}=e^{-1+\tau_n}$.
-It is not hard to see that $1-\tau_n\sim \frac{2}{n}$.
+Theorem \ref{imbounds} supports the model of random maps, which says a general rational function should behave like a random map.
+In \cite[Theorem 2]{FO}, Flajolet and Odlyzko show for a random map on a set with $q$ elements, the $n$-th iterate should have image size asymptotic to $(1-\tau_n)q$ as $q\rightarrow \infty$, where $\tau_0=0$ and $\tau_{n+1}=e^{-1+\tau_n}$.
+It is not hard to see that $1-\tau_n$ is asymptotic to $\frac{2}{n}$ as $n$ approaches infinity.
 As mentioned above, for large $q$ the Galois group of the splitting field of $f^n(x)-t$ over $\F_q(t)$ will be isomorphic to $[S_d]^n$ under very general conditions.
-Hence, the asymptotic for $S_d$ in Theorem \ref{imbounds} shows that our computations align with the predictions of the heuristic.

-In the next theorem we list some of the conditions on the orbits of the critical points of $\varphi(x)$ in $\F_p$ which ensure the Galois group of $K_n/\F_q$ is isomorphic to $[S_d]^n$ holds.
-This follows from \cite[Theorem 4.8.1]{Pink1}, \cite[Theorem 3.1]{JKMT}, and \cite[Theorem 3.1]{JO}.
+The estimate in Theorem \ref{imbounds} gives the same asymptotic behavior as the heuristic predicts in this case.